Product Description

 Q. What are the health risks associated with boron exposure?

 Ans: While boron is necessary for plant growth and has potential health benefits for humans, excessive exposure can be toxic.
 Symptoms of boron toxicity include gastrointestinal issues, skin irritation, and neurological effects.
-It's essential to handle boron and its compounds carefully and follow safety guidelines.
+Its essential to handle boron and its compounds carefully and follow safety guidelines.

 Q. How is boron used in nuclear applications?